-"Do No Significant Harm" objectives Defined as Assessment 14 Climate Change Adaptation Compliance with the criteria set out in Appendix A to Annex 1 of the Taxonomy 15 .
+"Do No Significant Harm" objectives Defined as Assessment 15 Climate Change Adaptation Compliance with the criteria set out in Appendix A to Annex 1 of the Taxonomy 16 .
 Borrower to provide Berlin Hyp with relevant details and proof on material location-specific climate risk analysis and resulting adaptation measures.
-Sustainable use and protection of water and marine resources Where installed, except for installations in residential building units, the specified water use for the following water appliances are attested by product datasheets, a building certification or an existing product label in the Union, in accordance with the technical specifications laid down in Appendix A to this Annex: (a) wash hand basin taps and kitchen taps have a maximum water flow of 6 litres/min; (b) showers have a maximum water flow of 8 litres/min; (c) WCs, including suites, bowls and flushing cisterns, have a full flush volume of a maximum of 6 litres; (d) urinals use a maximum of 2 litres/bowl/hour.
+Sustainable use and protection of water and marine resources Where installed, except for installations in residential building units, the specified water use for the following water appliances are attested by product datasheets, a building certification or an existing product label in the Union, in accordance with the technical specifications laid down in Appendix A to this Annex: (a) wash hand basin taps and kitchen taps have a maximum water flow of 6 litres/min; (b) showers have a maximum water flow of 8 litres/min; (c) WCs, including suites, bowls and flushing cisterns, have a full flush volume of a maximum of 6 litres and a maximum average flush volume of 3.5 litres; (d) urinals use a maximum of 2 litres/bowl/hour.
 Flushing urinals have a maximum full flush volume of 1 litre.
 This commitment can be met by attesting water use for specific water appliances by product datasheets, a building certification or an existing product label in the European Union.
 Circular economy At least 70 percent (by weight) of nonhazardous construction and demolition waste is prepared for reuse, recycling and other material recovery.
 This commitment can be met by satisfying either the EU Construction and Demolition Waste Management Protocol or, the ISO 20887.2020-01 or other standards for assessing a building's design for disassembly and adaptability.
-Pollution prevention and control Building components and materials used in the construction that may come into contact with occupiers emit less than 0.06 mg of formaldehyde per m 3 of material or component and less than 0.001 mg of other categories 1A and 1B carcinogenic volatile organic compounds per m 3 of material or component.
+Pollution prevention and control Building components and materials used in the construction that may come into contact with occupiers emit less than 0.06 mg of formaldehyde per m3 of material or component and less than 0.001 mg of other categories 1A and 1B carcinogenic volatile organic compounds per m3 of material or component.
 This commitment can be met by taking sample for testing in accordance to CEN/TS 16516 or ISO 16000-3:2011.
 Additionally, it is to be met by inspecting for contamination pursuant to ISO 18400.
-Protection and restoration of biodiversity and ecosystems The new construction is not built on one of the following: • arable land and crop land with a moderate to high level of soil fertility and below ground biodiversity as referred to the EU LUCAS survey • greenfield land of recognized high biodiversity value and land that serves as habitat of endangered species (flora and fauna) listed on the European Red List or the IUCN Red List; • land matching the definition of forest as set out in national law used in the national greenhouse gas inventory, or in accordance with the FAO definition of forest.
-This commitment can be met by referring to the EU LUCAS survey, the European Red List and the IUCN Red List.
+Protection and restoration of biodiversity and ecosystems The new construction is not built on one of the following: This commitment can be met by referring to the EU LUCAS survey, the European Red List and the IUCN Red List.

-14 Other forms of assessment might emerge in the future
+$^{^{15}}$ Other forms of assessment might emerge in the future

-15 Technical annex to the final report on EU Taxonomy
+16 Technical annex to the final report on EU Taxonomy